What Is an Uncertain or Risky Return?

 Risk vs. Uncertainty

-The distinction between risk and uncertainty — worth paying attention to.
-In finance, risk refers to situations where the probability of different outcomes is known or can be estimated.
-To give you an idea, a stock’s historical volatility allows investors to calculate the likelihood of various returns.
+The distinction between risk and uncertainty actually matters more than it seems.
+Even so, for example, a stock’s historical volatility allows investors to calculate the likelihood of various returns.
+Worth adding: in finance, risk refers to situations where the probability of different outcomes is known or can be estimated.
 In contrast, uncertainty exists when probabilities are unknown or impossible to quantify, such as during a financial crisis or political upheaval.

 Types of Risks Leading to Uncertain Returns